 WSU uniquely combines a traditional college atmosphere with the unparalleled resources, experiences and real-world learning opportunities only found in Kansas’ largest city.

 WSU makes learning convenient and accessible to the entire community through its multiple locations.
-In addition to its main campus at 21st and Hillside, WSU offers a wide range of general education classes at WSU West, located near 37th Street and Maize Road (3801 N. Walker Ave.) and WSU South, located just off of K-15 in Derby at the Town Center shopping center.
+In addition to its main campus at 21st and Hillside, WSU offers a wide range of general education classes at WSU West, located near 37th Street and Maize Road (3801 N. Walker Ave.) and WSU South, located on East Harry Street near St. Joseph hospital.

 WSU packs each semester with hundreds of activities, events and ways to get involved and have fun outside of class.
 From time-honored traditions and action-packed athletics to clubs, student organizations and Greek life, campus offers something for everyone.